AndyMic03/Polaris/README.md

 2. JavaScript (script.js)
    - Logic and Control: The JavaScript file handles the game's core logic, controlling the flow of the game, validating user input, and managing the display of hints and clues.
-   - Data Handling: It interacts with CSV files to retrieve game parameters, team information, location data, and hints.
+   - Data Handling: It interacts with CSV files to retrieve game parameters, team information, location data, hints, and challenges.
    - Cookies: Cookies are used to store persistent data, such as the selected team and progress through locations.
    - URL Parameters: The script parses URL parameters to determine the team and current location, enabling QR code scanning for location-based clues.

 3. CSV Data Files
-   - gameParameters.csv: Stores the list of teams and locations in the game.
+   - gameParameters.csv: Stores the list of teams and locations in the game and the game name.
-   - textHints.csv: Contains textual hints and challenges associated with each location and team.
+   - textHints.csv: Contains textual hints associated with each location and team.
    - imageHints.csv: Holds image-based hints corresponding to locations and teams.
+   - textChallenges.csv: Contains textual challenges corresponding to locations and teams.

 ## Game Flow